 At the age of twenty-nine, I left it all behind and moved to Kalamazoo, Michigan to marry Julie Rummel.
 A year later, we had a daughter, Schuyler Noelle, and moved to New Haven, Connecticut to work for Yale University.

 It was at Yale that Schuyler was diagnosed with Bilateral Perisylvian Polymicrogyria, a rare neurological condition that left her unable to speak.
 For the next few years, I used my online journal and blog to chronicle Schuyler's fight for a rich and meaningful life, and also my ongoing quest to become, against all my flaws and self-doubts, a good father and fierce advocate for a unique little girl.

 I now live with Julie and Schuyler in the north Dallas suburb of Plano, Texas, where Schuyler attended a special public elementary school class for children who use Alternative and Augmentative Communication devices.
-She now attends middle school and is working towards transitioning to a more traditional education in the coming years.
+She now attends high school and is working towards transitioning to an accommodated independent life in the coming years.